discordeno/guide/src/bigbots/rest.md

-# Step 1: Creating A Standalone REST Process
+# Step 1: Creating a Standalone REST Process

 The first thing we want to make is our standalone REST process.
-This process will be used by almost every other process, so it is going to be the foundation of the bot.
+This process is the foundation of our bot and will be used by almost every other process.

-Before, we dive into how, here is a quick summary of why you will want a standalone REST process.
+Before we dive into how, here is a quick summary of why you want a standalone REST process.

 ## Why Use Standalone REST Process?